mrblue223/CyberSecurity_School_Labs/Optimizing_SSL_Certificates/README.md

 ---

-#### Issue 2 — Doubled CAA Record (`gwallofchina.yulcyberhub.click.gwallofchina.yulcyberhub.click`)
+#### Issue 2 — Doubled CAA Record — ⚠️ MEDIUM

 **Record:** `gwallofchina.yulcyberhub.click.gwallofchina.yulcyberhub.click CAA`
 **Value:** `0 issue "letsencrypt.org"`
-**Severity:** Medium

 This record was created with the full domain accidentally prepended as a subdomain prefix — resulting in a double-domain name.
 The record is publicly resolvable and constitutes an unintended CAA entry in the zone.
-Because the apex CAA records correctly restrict issuance to `letsencrypt.org` and `amazonaws.com`, this record is redundant and confusing.
 It must be deleted.

 ```bash
 aws route53 change-resource-record-sets \